External radiotherapy for advanced cancer

-Radiotherapy can shrink the cancer, relieve symptoms, and help you feel more comfortable.
+Radiotherapy uses high energy waves similar to x-rays to kill cancer cells.
+It can shrink the cancer, relieve symptoms, and help you feel more comfortable.

-You have external radiotherapy in the hospital radiotherapy department, usually as an outpatient.
+You have external radiotherapy in a hospital radiotherapy department.
+You usually have it as an outpatient.

-Some hospitals have rooms nearby that you can stay in if you have a long way to travel.
+Some hospitals have rooms near the hospital you can stay in if you have a long way to travel.

-You go to the radiotherapy department from your ward if you are already in hospital.
+You go to the radiotherapy department from your ward if you’re already in hospital.

 The radiotherapy room